 To create a successful Facebook B2B advertising campaign, start by setting your campaign goals.
 You won’t be successful with your ads if you don’t know what you’re trying to achieve.
 Setting goals gives you direction and helps you create a successful campaign.

-There are four main goals you can set for a Facebook B2B advertising campaign:
+There are four main goals you can set with Facebook paid advertising:

 - Brand awareness: Brand awareness is a very common goal for businesses.
 You want people to get to know your brand, so they choose your brand when they’re ready to convert.
 With B2B businesses, it is common to set brand awareness as a goal to reach interested leads.